Inline Galleries vs Floating Widgets: Layout Conversion Data

 5 Ways to Make Your UGC Gallery Shoppable

-Tag products directly on UGC posts, add hotspot pins, and connect your Shopify catalogue, step by step.
+Tag products directly on UGC posts, add hotspot pins, and wire up your Shopify catalogue, step by step.

 - Strategy